Fenland Shaken by Morning Sonic Boom

-The Ministry of Defence and local aviation authorities are yet to provide further details, but Norfolk Police later confirmed that the noise was not an explosion, but a sonic boom from RAF aircraft.
+The Ministry of Defence and local aviation officials have yet to release a full statement.
+However, Norfolk Police confirmed the blast was not an explosion but a sonic boom caused by RAF aircraft speeding past the sound barrier.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.